Satyajit-147/ROS2-Basics/README.md

     ros2 run number_square_package square_subscriber
 Runs the subscriber node that calculates squares of received numbers.

-    ros2 topic echo /topic_name
-Displays the messages being published on a given topic (used for debugging).

     ros2 topic list
 Lists all active topics, helping you verify if your publisher is working.